wvengen/org.jjazzlab.JJazzLab/README.md

 ## Updating Maven dependencies

+The build process does not have network access (by design).
+All files required need to be declared, and are downloaded by the builder.
+For Maven, there are many files.
+After an application update, the list can be re-generated as follows.

 1. In `org.jjazzlab.JJazzLab.yml`, enable network in build-args, disable `maven-dependencies.yml` source (see comments).

 2. Build from scratch: